bear-metal/bear-metal/source/_posts/2014-12-04-rails-garbage-collection-junk-food.markdown

 Let's context switch to a metaphor most of us can better relate to. *Dreaded household chores.* Your ability and frequency of hosting dinners at home are limited by four things (takeaways and paper plates aside):

-* Quantity of available ingredients
+* How many seats and tables you have
-* How many seats you have
+* How many sets of clean cutlery, plates and glasses are available
-* How many sets of clean cutlery, plates and other utensils are available
+* Overhead preparing a particular choice of cuisine
-* Willingness to clean up and do dishes
+* Willingness to clean up and do dishes after

 This is what you have to work with at home: